Average Speed Of Answer

 - Use Value—Good for work activities if your site activity load is very regular.
 Applies a specific interaction volume or AHT to each time interval in the scenario.

-WFM is designed to consider deferrable work activities, such as e-mail, as inherently different from immediate work, such as a phone call.
-WFM uses a proprietary algorithm designed to distribute the backlog of deferrable interactions across the day in order to satisfy your service goal, which is expressed in minutes, hours, or days.
+WFM is designed to consider work activities that can be deferred, such as e-mail, as inherently different from immediate work, such as a phone call.
+WFM uses a proprietary algorithm designed to distribute the backlog of interactions that can be deferred across the day in order to satisfy your service goal, which is expressed in minutes, hours, or days.

 Spreading out the deferred work enables you to avoid spikes in workload forecasts when a contact center opens for the day, or during brief periods of high volume.